About African Jewellery Melbourne

 What started as passion soon became a way to earn some income.
 So, here is how I started crafting jewellery to sustain my own well being.

 Actually, it all started with a few Clothing Collection back in 2013.
-During one of my holidays to Ghana, Accra to visit family, I fell in love with all those amazing and colourful African wax prints.
+During one of my holidays to Ghana, I fell in love with all those amazing and colourful African wax prints.
 So, I purchased different fabrics, sketched clothing designs and worked for days with a local seamstress to bring my fashion illustrattions to live.
 I managed to sell all those dresses, shirts and tops in Melbourne.

 But, I also brought along from Ghana the beautiful fabric offcuts.
 I could not throw them away because they were too beautiful too discard.
 Imagine the thousands of fabrics off-cuts which goes to clog our landfill each year.
 Moreso, I can safe the environment and be sustainable this way.
 And so, this is how I got inspired to start using those offcuts to create fabric earring collections.